+6,000,000 Shares

-5,769,231 Shares Common Stock
+Common Stock

-This is an initial public offering of shares of common stock of Cadre Holdings, Inc.
+This is the initial public offering of shares of common stock of Cadre Holdings, Inc.

 Prior to this offering there has been no public market for our common stock.
-It is currently estimated that the initial public offering price per share will be between \$12.00 and \$14.00.
-We have applied to list our common stock on the New York Stock Exchange (the "NYSE") under the symbol "CDRE".
+The initial public offering price per share is \$13.00.
+Our common stock has been approved for listing on the New York Stock Exchange (the "NYSE") under the symbol "CDRE".